jwilloa/Arduino-based-Electrotactile-Simulation-System-for-Virtual-Sensory-Contact/readme.md

 # Arduino-based Electrotactile Simulation System for Virtual Sensory Contact

-The project has been tweaked a little bit from it's orginal assignment.
 Elaborating on the project title, a glove will be worn by a user, and mapping of the finger movements will determine whether contact with a virtual object has been made.
 Upon contact, the user will experience electrotactile stimulation on their fingertips, sufficient enough to give the impression of touch.